jonshiach/graphics-labs/pages/03_textures.md

 Mapping a texture to a polygon.
 ```

-The texture is a 2D <a href="https://en.wikipedia.org/wiki/Bitmap" target="_blank">**bitmap**</a> image where each pixel within the texture, known as a **textel**, is referenced using the **texture coordiantes** given as (u,v) where u and v are in the range 0 to 1, i.e., (0,0) corresponds to the textel in the bottom left corner and (1,1) corresponds to the textel in the top-right corner.
+The texture is a 2D <a href="https://en.wikipedia.org/wiki/Bitmap" target="_blank">**bitmap**</a>, usually of an image, where each pixel within the texture, known as a **textel**, is referenced using the **texture coordinates** given as (u,v) where u and v are in the range 0 to 1, i.e., (0,0) corresponds to the textel in the bottom left corner and (1,1) corresponds to the textel in the top-right corner.
 When a fragment is created by the shader the corresponding texture co-ordinates are calculated and the sample colour of the textel is used for the fragment.
 Fortunately we do not need to write a texture mapper functions since these are in OpenGL.

 Lets apply a texture map to our triangle from [Lab 2](hello-triangle-section).
 First download and build the project files for this lab.